MicrosoftDocs/visualstudio-docs/docs/python/python-environments.md

 ![Project environments displayed in Solution Explorer](media/environments-project.png)

-To activate a different environment for the project, right-click that envionment and select **Activate Environment**.
+To activate a different environment for the project, right-click that environment and select **Activate Environment**.

 Any global environment can be added as a project environment by right-clicking **Python Environments** and selecting **Add/Remove Python Environments...**.
 From the displayed list you can select or deselect those that are available in your project.